 Whether you’re at the clinic for a couple of hours or overnight, you want to feel as comfortable as possible.
 Pack a bag of your daily essentials no matter what.
 Think of things that will keep you entertained, or will make you feel more comfortable, like your phone and charger, snacks, books, a change of clothes, and toiletries.
 If movies are your preferred mode of relaxation don’t forget to install your streaming app of choice and download a movie or television show that will keep you occupied during your downtime.

-While it may be tempting to admire others patients' "after" photos, it’s far too easy find yourself gawking over cosmetic horror stories.
+You and your doctor have decided on the best procedure for you so you may rest assured that you’re in safe hands.
+While it may be tempting to admire other patients' "after" photos, it’s far too easy to find yourself gawking over cosmetic horror stories.
 Don’t do it to yourself.
-Trust the process, and your board-certified plastic surgeon, and remember each journey is different.
+Trust the process and your board certified plastic surgeon and remember that each journey is different.

 The first few days after an operation can be the hardest.
-Stock your kitchen with easy meals and snacks you love so you don’t have to worry about buying groceries while you’re binge watching your favourite Netflix show.
+Stock your kitchen with easy meals and snacks you love so you don’t have to worry about buying groceries while you’re binge-watching your favorite Netflix show.

 Remember that friend who picked you up from your procedure?
 Ask them for additional help during your recovery period.
 You’ll generally have a follow-up appointment (or several) for your physician to check your progress, so having the right support system around you to help you get there is essential.